Festival Wristbands '16

-There's two kinds on sale this year (see below for details) allowing the wearer to enjoy up to £1.50 off a pint of beer and discounts on other drinks!
+There's two kinds on sale this year (group or individual) allowing the wearer to enjoy up to £1.50 off a pint of beer and discounts on other drinks!

 * dependant on the drink - full price lists will be displayed in the beer tent.

 Please note: The wristband scheme is for alcoholic drinks only.
 Soft drinks and mineral water are the same price with or without a wristband.

 Online orders for wristbands have now finished.

 There are two campsites in Dent village.
 High Laning which is the larger of the two sites takes pre-bookings which we would recommend if you're just here for the festival weekend.
 Also in the village is Conder Farm which operates on a first-come, first-served basis and has a tendency to begin to fill up in the week preceding the festival.
 Outside the village and a few miles further up the dale at Cowgill is Ewegales campsite.

 With more explosive power than an overshaken bottle of Babycham the full monty of festival ales and ciders has been laid bare on our newly updated Beer Festival page:

 We've got a great weekend of live music for you this year...